crav12345/Chasm-Master-API-Server/README.md

 # Chasm-Master-API-Server

-A RESTful API server for Chasm Master.
-Built with Node.js and Typescript packages.
+The backend server for _Chasm Master_.
+Built with Node.js and Typescript, this server mediates MongoDB database and OpenAI API access via a RESTful API.

 ## Running the Server